 expected length of your recovery time, the treatments you might need,

 and the possibility that you might not achieve a full recovery.

 Getting the Tools for Talking to Insurance Companies in New Jersey

-If you were injured in an accident caused by another party’s negligent
+If you suffered injuries in an accident caused by another party’s

-or careless actions, you have the right to pursue fair compensation.
+negligence, you have the right to pursue compensation.
 At

 Brandon J. Broderick, Attorney at Law, our New Jersey team of personal injury attorneys is dedicated to providing

 experienced legal advice and skilled representation to ensure you are

 able to recover damages during this difficult time.